-Vapor Split Valve Behavior.
 The first experiment was designed to test the behavior of the vapor split valves.
-This was done under total reflux conditions (no feed or products) and with constant liquid split ($R{\rm L1}$) using only two chemical components, namely, methanol and ethanol.
+This was done under total reflux conditions (no feed or products) and with constant liquid split ( $R{L1}$ ) using only two chemical components, namely methanol and ethanol.
 After charging the reboiler, the heating was started with a fixed duty of 1.9 kW.

 After reaching steady state operation, step changes were made to vapor valve V1 while valve V2 was fully open.
-The results are shown in Figure 5, where we show the effect of these changes on one prefractionator temperature ($T_2 \equiv \text{TP5}$) and one main column temperature ($T_5 \equiv \text{TM7}$).
+The results are shown in Figure 5, where we show the effect of these changes on one prefractionator temperature ( $T_2 \equiv TP5$ ) and one main column temperature ( $T_5 \equiv TM7$ ).
 Any change in the vapor flow rate resulting from changes by the vapor split valve should lead to changes in these two temperatures.
 The output of the liquid split valve is manually fixed during this run.

-When we close valve V1 from 15 steps to 10 steps at around 3 min, temperature T_2 starts gradually decreasing while T_5 starts increasing.
+When we close valve V1 from 15 steps to 10 steps at around 3 minutes, temperature $T_2$ starts decreasing gradually while $T_5$ starts increasing.
 This indicates, as expected, that less vapor is being sent to the prefractionator, while more vapor is being directed to section 6.
-At around 7 min, V1 is further closed by 5 steps.
-This gives a more noticeable change in the vapor flows and is clearly indicated by about 1 K drop in T_2 and about 0.6 K temperature increase in T_5 .
-This change is reversed when valve V1 is opened from 5 steps to 15 steps at about 13 min.
-A series of changes between 10 steps and 15 steps shows insignificant changes in the two temperatures.
-At around 33 min, V1 is closed from 8 steps to 3 steps.
-This leads to sharp changes in temperatures T_2 and T_5 .
-At 37 min, valve V1 is opened from 3 steps to 50 steps.
-Since the vapor dynamics are very fast, the initial response on the temperatures is very quick, but the steady state is restored more slowly.
+At around 7 minutes, V1 is further closed by 5 steps.
+This gives a more noticeable change in the vapor flows and is clearly indicated by about 1 K drop in $T_2$ and about 0.6 K temperature increase in $T_5$ .
+This change is reversed when valve V1 is opened from 5 steps to 15 at about 13 minutes.
+A series of changes between 10 steps to 15 steps shows insignificant changes in the two temperatures.
+At around 33 minutes, V1 is closed from 8 steps to 3 steps.
+This leads to sharp changes in temperatures $T_2$ and $T_5$ .
+At 37 minutes, the valve V1 is opened from 3 steps to 50 steps.
+Since the vapor dynamics are very fast, the initial response on the temperatures is very quick, but the steady-state is restored more slowly.